curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 ```

 *Note, with high probability you won't have any testnet unicorns available to spend, so the
 above program will fail with an error.
-Send at least 2.014 ethers to the foundation testnet
+Send at least 2.014 testnet(!)
+Ethers to the foundation
-donation account `0xDf7D0030bfed998Db43288C190b63470c2d18F50` to receive a unicorn token and
+testnet tipjar `0xDf7D0030bfed998Db43288C190b63470c2d18F50` to receive a unicorn token and
 you'll be able to see the above code run without an error!*

 Similar to the method invocations in the previous section which only read contract state,